Life for Pot - Release Nonviolent Drug Offenders OFFERS A SUGGESTION FOR CLEMENCY

 John Knock click picture for profile

 John Knock Allenwood USP 11th Circuit John has been in prison since 1996.
-Held till his trial in 2000.
-Sentenced in Jan.
+He was incarcerated without parole from the time of his arrest in 1996 this his sentencing in Jan.
 2001.
 John has completed many courses since his incarceration.
 Since 2003 he has been a mentor helping inmates adjust to incarceration and counseled on use of time and productivity.
 2006 John entered the Mentor Program for the challenge program.
 John Teaches and develops ACE continuing education classes.
 John is a steady calming presence for many younger inmates.

 He has developed and taught classes dealing with alternative building and living techniques.
 These courses are taught with the theme Simple is better.
 Material is based on small dwellings and green building.
 He develops and organizes the curriculum.
 John assists teaching four PE conditioning classes: Swiss Ball, Flexibility and Agility, Plyo Medicine Ball, Over 50 + Cardio and Strength, and Spin Class.
 John teaches Yoga Class